 Several assumptions are necessary to predict gas generation in WIPP disposal rooms.
-These include: (1) which corrosion product will form during anoxic corrosion of steels and other Fe-base alloys in the absence of CO2 and H2S (see B.1.2); (2) the hydration number x of (Fe,Mg)(OH)2.xH2O, one of the two most likely corrosion products under CO2- and H2S-free conditions (see B.1.2); (3) whether microorganisms capable of carrying out potentially significant respiratory pathways (see 1.3.2 and B.2.4) will be present when the repository is filled and sealed (see B.2.1.1); (4) whether these microbes will survive for a significant fraction of the 10,000-year period of performance of the repository (see B.2.1.3); (5) whether these microbes will consume significant quantities of plastics and rubbers (see B.2.1.5); (6) whether sufficient electron acceptors (oxidants) will be present and available (see B.2.1.7); (8) the stoichiometry of the overall reaction for each significant respiratory pathway, especially the number of moles .of electron acceptors, nutrients, gases, and H2O consumed or produced per mole of substrate sconsumed (see B.2.4).
+These include: (1) which corrosion product will form during anoxic corrosion of steels and other Fe-base alloys in the absence of $CO_2$ and $H_2S$ (see B.1.2); (2) the hydration number x of (Fe,Mg)(OH)2.xH2O, one of the two most likely corrosion products under $CO_2$ - and H2S-free conditions (see B.1.2); (3) whether microorganisms capable of carrying out potentially significant respiratory pathways (see 1.3.2 and B.2.4) will be present when the repository is filled and sealed (see B.2.1.1); (4) whether these microbes will survive for a significant fraction of the 10,000-year period of performance of the repository (see B.2.1.3); (5) whether these microbes will consume significant quantities of plastics and rubbers (see B.2.1.5); (6) whether sufficient electron acceptors (oxidants) will be present and available (see B.2.1.6); (7) whether enough nutrients, especially N and P, will be present and available (see B.2.1.7); (8) the stoichiometry of the overall reaction for each significant respiratory pathway, especially the number of moles .of electron acceptors, nutrients, gases, and H2O consumed or produced per mole of substrate sconsumed (see B.2.4).